ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     ls PhiX/Illumina/RTA/Sequence/*/*.fa

-list all .fa files a few directories down.
-So, '?' fills in for zero or one character, '\*' fills in for zero or more characters. find can be used to locate files of a server form.
+list all files ending in '.fa' a few directories down.
+So, '?' fills in for zero or one character, '\*' fills in for zero or more characters.
+The 'find' command can be used to locate files using a similar form.

     find . -name "*.f*"
     find . -name "*.f?"

-how are this different from the previous command?
+how is this different from the previous ls commands?

 #### Quick Note About the Quote(s)